The Ringling Bros. and Barnum & Bailey Circus

 They buy a mobile circus, then another and another.
 And soon most of the circus chapiteau in the country will be their property.
 Undoubtedly, there was a good calculation: each circus worked only in its own state, they did not compete with each other, so they provided a good profit.
 As a result, even famous rich people began to invest their money in this profitable cause.
 The Circus of America was almost monopolized; it was until 1880.

-See also New York City Fire Museum: The Fire Department Museum in New York
+See also New Art Installations: September 2021 in New York

 The Birth of the Ringling Circus